-Fair division of assets and properties in a large marital estate can result in a drawn out process, as the assets need to be identified and evaluated.
+A fair division of assets and properties in a large marital estate can result in a drawn-out process, as the assets need to be identified and evaluated.
 During any property division process, certain assets, such as homes and cars will likely need to be considered; however, when it comes to large marital estates, the following assets will generally need to be evaluated and divided:

 - Real Estate

 - Retirement Accounts

 Each of these holdings ought to be considered in property and asset division during a divorce involving a large marital estate.
 Even a small mistake could mean that you don’t get a fair division, which could affect your future happiness and financial stability.

 Discuss Property Division with a Houston Divorce Attorney